Probate Q&A Series

 • Secure the death and cremation certificates.

-• Publish notice to creditors, handle claims, and pay state taxes.
+• Publish notice to creditors, handle claims, and pay applicable taxes.

-• File a final account, distribute assets, and close the ancillary estate.
+• File a final account if required, distribute assets, and close the ancillary estate.

 Contact Pierce Law Group